johnathanvman/F6/index.md

 	LogEntry("<b><u><div style='font-size:150%;'>INTRODUCTION</div></u></b>I woke up in a strange land full of monstergirls.
 I must start anew in this dangerous world and try to survive.
 Maybe I should find a way to make companions, and later get something to eat.
 Or, maybe, <i>someone</i> to eat!"
 	// As I look through a window at the trees outside I decide that my new quest in this world will be to gobble down the Demon Queen, the tastiest monstergirl of them all!
 	+"<br><br><div style='font-size:150%;'><b><u>QUICK GUIDE</u></b></div>"
 	+"Select a character you control, select an action, select a target.
-During combat characters go in an initiative order."
+During combat, characters go in an initiative order."
 	+"<br><br>Fight: Hurt a character."
 	+"<br>Flirt: Make a character horny."
 	+"<br>Flee: Attempt to escape the fight through a hostile character.
 Stat is also used for combat initiative."